zulip/zulip/templates/zerver/help/unsubscribe-from-a-stream.md

 If you want to quickly unsubscribe from a single stream, you can do so through the stream sidebar.

-1. In the left sidebar, located the **Streams** section.
+1. In the left sidebar, locate the **Streams** section.
 It shows all streams that you are currently subscribed to.

     ![Left sidebar](/static/images/help/left-sidebar.png)
 2. Hover over the stream that you want to unsubscribe from in the left sidebar.
 The stream will be highlighted and a chevron (![chevron](/static/images/help/chevron.png)) will appear to the right of the stream.